How to Make a Compensation Claim for Accidents in Public Places

 Splatt Lawyers can provide legal advice regarding your rights if you are injured in a publicly owned space due to negligence.
 It’s free to know if you can claim compensation and an estimate of damages.
 Call 1800 700 125

-This step will not only protect your health, but it also:
+The first step of the entire process is to seek medical attention.
+Doing this will not only protect your health, but it will also:

-• Proves the severity of your physical injuries
+• Proves the severity of the injuries sustained

-• Provides the necessary medical evidence, including medical reports and records that support your claim for medical expenses and ongoing treatment.
+• Provides the necessary medical evidence, including medical reports that support your claim for expenses and ongoing treatment.

 From the moment the accident occurs, make it a priority to document every detail, including: